 Ever picked up the latest Spidey and felt like you read it before?
 Well, if you were one of those who picked up Amazing Spider-Man #116-#118, then chances are your feelings were more than just deja vu, because that trio of issues was a re-telling of the story "Lo, This Monster" that appeared in black and white in the original 35 cent, 64 page Spectacular Spider-Man magazine.
-The subsequent "remake" less than five years later makes "Lo", the only story (as far as I know) to be wiped out of Spider-Man continuity.
+The subsequent "remake" less than five years later makes "Lo", the only story in the Stan Lee era to be wiped out of Spider-Man continuity.
 But we wouldn't do that to you here.
 Instead, we're going to try something a little different: a Lookback at one story told two different ways.
 The idea is to relate the story of "Lo, This Monster!" but to note any changes that occurred in the later retelling, as we go along.
 Let's hope this works.
 Here then, simultaneously, are Spectacular Spider-Man #1 and Amazing Spider-Man #116-#118.

 |Writer:||Gerry Conway, Stan Lee|

 Lo, This Monster!
 (Spectacular Spider-Man #1, July 1968)

 Suddenly...
 The Smasher!
 (Amazing Spider-Man #116, January 1973)